softbolhmo/sportsmanager/readme.txt

 == Installation ==

-1. Upload 'plugin-name.php' to the '/wp-content/plugins/' directory
+1. Upload the 'sportsmanager.zip' file via the plugin uploader in your admin section, '/wp-admin/plugin-install.php?tab=upload'
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Fill in data in the admin panel on '/wp-admin/admin.php?page=sportsmanager'
+3. Start managing your league!

 == Frequently Asked Questions ==